laibamehnaz/laibamehnaz.github.io/reading.md

 <br>
 <br>
 <img src="/Book Covers/NakedStatistics.png" width="150" height="230">
-Chose this book from the list of must reads for becoming a data scientist 😂, well, when I was in that phase.
+<br>Chose this book from the list of must reads for becoming a data scientist 😂, well, when I was in that phase.
 This book should be a must for *anybody*, I could buils a strong intuition behind the concepts of statistics only because of this book.
 Love the conceptof the series, adding *naked money* and *naked economics* to the list. ☺️

 <!---